Tag Archives: Writing

 There is also a section of the site, Multiverser Novel Support Pages, in which I have begun to place materials related to the novels beginning with character papers for the major characters, giving them at different stages as they move through the books.

-This is the sixteenth mark Joseph “young” web log post covering this book, covering chapters 91 through 96.
+This is the twenty-fifth mark Joseph “young” web log post covering this book, covering chapters 145 through 150.
 It was suggested that more shorter posts were a better choice than fewer longer ones, so there will be posts every six chapters, that is, every other week, for this book.
 Previous entries were:

 1. #354: Versers Reorienting, covering chapters 1 through 6;